Home » Articles posted by jodahlgaard (Page 2)

 mobilization tools.
 In one experiment, we find messages delivered before

 Election Day to have a higher effect than those delivered on Election Day, while

 we find no additional effect of delivering multiple messages.
 We also vary

 message content and in general find no significant differences from sending

-Scholars have argued that becoming a parent impacts political behavior, including turnout.
-On the one hand, children could be a stabilizing factor in a voter’s life and increase self-interest in elections.
-On the other hand, it could make voting more costly.
-We have little causal evidence to support either claim.
-In this paper, we identify the effect on turnout of having an addition child conditional on the decision to become a parent.
-When parents have a child, Nature sometimes assigns additional children through twinning.
-We argue that conditional on age of parents and birth cohort this as-if randomly assigns an extra child to some parents.
-With a large dataset of family composition and validated turnout for Danish voters, we find, consistent with additional children taking upparents’ time and indirectly increasing the cost of voting, that having an additionalchild at the same time as another depresses turnout for both parents.
+Scholars have argued that becoming a parent impacts political behavior, includ-ing turnout.
+In this paper, we identify the effect on turnout of having an additionalchild conditional on the decision to become a parent.
+When parents have a child,nature sometimes assigns additional children through twinning.
+We argue thatconditional on age of parents and birth cohort this as-if randomly assigns an extrachild to some parents.
+With a large dataset of family composition and validatedturnout for Danish voters, we find, consistent with additional children taking upparents’ time and indirectly increasing the cost of voting, that having an additionalchild at the same time as another depresses turnout for both parents.
 Mothers’who had twins in their first parity are 1.6 to 3.0 percentage points less likely tovote across three elections.
 For fathers, turnout is only depressed by 0.7 to 1.4percentage points.

 Trickle-up political socialization: The causal effect on turnout of parenting a newly enfranchised voter